Timmins Real Estate Law, Wills, Estate Processing and Incorporations

 Statement Of Adjustments

 The balance due on closing is arrived at by use of the Statement of Adjustments.
 You are credited with the sale price of the property while the buyer is credited with the deposit.
 The taxes are adjusted by dividing the yearly total by 365 and multiplying that daily amount by the number of days during the year that you will be the owner of the property.
 This calculation tells us how much of the yearly totaled you are responsible for, and adjustments (credits to either you or the buyer) to the balance sheet are made to add to the price of the home if you have paid more than your share, or to subtract from the price of the home if you have paid less.
-The same thing can be done for water bills if you have your receipts.
+The same thing can be done for water bills.
 As the seller's lawyer, it is up to us to prepare this document and deliver it to the lawyer for the buyer.

 If the home is oil heated, you should arrange to have the tank filled on the date of closing.
 You will be responsible for paying for the oil required to fill the tank, but this cost will be adjusted for by adding it on to the monies due from the buyer.